pascallaliberte/sharpen.page/understand.md

 <div class="pitch-lead-up-block" markdown="1">

-It's now time for a little more research into your buyers.
+It's now time for deeper research into your buyers.

 </div>